WillLennon/BYOS/vmss/CLI/README.txt

 1. Install the Azure CLI.
 Instructions are here: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

-2. Login to your Azure subscription via this command and follow the pop-up instructions az login
+2. Edit the CreateScaleSet.Parameters.json file with your desired inputs. notepad CreateScaleSet.Parameters.json

-3. Populate the CreateScaleSet.Parameters.json file with your desired inputs.
+3. Login to your Azure subscription via this command and follow the pop-up instructions az login

 4. Run CreateScaleSet.ps1 to create your scaleset.